snakemode/depict-it/readme.md

 This app is going to use [Ably Channels](https://www.ably.io/channels) and [Token Authentication](https://www.ably.io/documentation/rest/authentication/#token-authentication).

-## Making sure we send consistent messages by wrapping our Ably client
+## Making sure to send consistent messages by wrapping the Ably client

-We're going to make a class called `PubSubClient` which will do a few things for us:
+In [PubSubClient.js](PubSubClient.js) we make a class called `PubSubClient` - which does a few things for us:

-1. Allow us to call connect twice to the same channel to make our calling code simpler
+1. Allows us to call connect twice to the same channel to make the calling code simpler
-2. Adds metadata to messages sent outwards, so we don't have to remember to do it in our calling code.
+2. Adds metadata to messages sent outwards, so we don't have to remember to do it in the calling code.

 ```js
 class PubSubClient {